benwmaddox/DataAccessGeneration/readme.md

 * Make sure the current user has access to the Northwind database.

 ### Changes
+#### 2023-09-29 (V1.27)
+* Updated procedure execution so it can find results when: fallback option is used because of temp tables and user defined table types are used as parameters.
+* Fakes for run transaction will work now

 #### 2023-08-28 (V1.26)
 * Added new setting option: AllowExecution